cristianolongoodhl/littlehome/INSTALL.md

 Now copy the `config.php.sample` to a new file `config.php` and here update constants as they fit your environment.
 Probaly you can leave them unchanged without any trouble.

+Now you can enter your site at path src/admin.php and start the little home configuration.